ars56915207/anim435-2024/anim-435-2024-ars569/assignment3/README.md

 # Overview

 This tool generates multiple rings of spheres with an increasing radius the larger the ring.
-It outputs a new scene titled ==spheresRings#.mb== (# is the iteration number)
+It outputs a new scene titled **spheresRings.mb**.

 # Arguments